-I have been wanting to create an ultra-rich vegetarian-based stock to use when making sauces as well as stews.
-With Thanksgiving coming up and gravy on my mind, I knew now was the time.
-I like to use mushrooms when I want to achieve that meaty substance that I get with homemade stock.
-This recipe for a rich mushroom stock turned out even better than I thought it would and fulfilled all my expectations.
+I have been wanting to make an umami rich mushroom based stock to use in sauces as well as vegetarian based stews for awhile.
+I had vegetarian options that leave my recipes yellow in color.
+Even my vegetable stock recipe is not yellow.
+I use a lot of mushrooms when I want to add that meaty flavor that I get with homemade stock recipes.
+This recipe is made with two types of fresh mushrooms along with dried porcini mushrooms to add extra depth to the recipe.
+This recipe for rich mushroom stock turned out even better than I thought it would and fulfilled all my expectations.

-All of my homemade stock recipes require a little extra time as well as love, and this recipe is no different.
+All of my homemade stock recipe even my vegetable based one require a little extra time as well as love, and this recipe is no different.
 Don’t expect to boil up some vegetables like most vegetarian stocks and call it day.
-There is some roasting involved and then some simmer time on the stove.
-The reward is a pot of flavorful mushroom stock that will be great to use in a variety of winter recipes.
+There is roasting involved and then some simmer time on the stove.
+The reward is a pot of umami flavorful mushroom stock that will be great to use in a variety of winter recipes.

 I used three kinds of mushrooms, cremini, shiitake, and dried porcini.
-Each mushroom adds a little more depth to the recipe, think of it as laying flavors.
-I also roasted the shiitake mushrooms alongside onions, carrots, and celery, as I do for all of my meat-based stocks.
-Roasting before simmering adds a layer of flavor while adding a deep rich color to the finished recipe.
+Each mushroom adds a little more depth to the recipe, and I think of it as laying flavors.
+I roasted the shiitake mushrooms alongside onions, carrots, and celery, as I do for all of my meat-based stocks.
+Roasting before simmering adds so much more flavor while adding that deep dark, rich color to the finished recipe.